cambridge-cares/TheWorldAvatar/web/uk-base-world/README.md

 ## Gathering data

 Data for this visualisation has been gathered from the below sources; the original raw files and the processed files have been archived at CMCL on their Pavilion file server.
 Hopefully this process is repeatable with future versions of these data sets, if not then the archived data can be used as a fall-back.
 If the visualisation is updated with future versions of these data, the raw and processed versions of said files should also be archived.

+As a base world visualisation, more data sources will be added in future; as and when they are, they should be documented within this page, or in supplementary files linked to from this one.

 ### Digest of UK Energy Statistics (DUKES)